ClydeNoIQ/Hive-Unicodes-Example/README.md

 A resource pack containing The Hive's unicodes and extra stuff.

+> [!WARNING]
+> This is just an example resource pack containing some unicodes

 > [!CAUTION]
 > It is highly recommended that you remake Hive's unicode parts as it is prohibited to use Hive's or any servers assets